-Mr. BISCHOF: Perhaps I will talk a bit about Russia in Moldova and the concerns that we have there, because I think you bring up a very important point.
-One thing we have heard from our Moldovan friends is that if we want to help Moldova, we do need to help Ukraine.
-I think that is an important starting point for what we do.
+BISCHOF: Perhaps I'll talk a bit about Russia in Moldova and the concerns that we have there, because I think you bring up a very important point.
+And one thing we have heard from our Moldovan friends is that if we want to help Moldova, we do need to help Ukraine.
+And so I think that's an important starting point for what we do.

-That said, as we have said since Russia started as its unprovoked unjustified full-scale invasion of Ukraine last year, we have not seen an immediate military threat by Russia against the Republic of Moldova.
+That said, as we've said since Russia started as its unprovoked unjustified full-scale invasion of Ukraine last year, we have not seen an immediate military threat by Russia against the Republic of Moldova.
 Russia's violations of Moldovan airspace, however, to launch missile attacks on Ukraine are an unacceptable risk and demonstrate blatant disrespect for Moldova's sovereign territory.
-Now, we are firmly committed to supporting Moldova's constitutional neutrality as well as sovereignty and its territorial integrity.
+Now, we're firmly committed to supporting Moldova's constitutional neutrality as well as sovereignty and its territorial integrity.

-tegrity.
-We are taking the following measures to support Moldova in countering the threats from Russia, including upping our security assistance from 3.3 million dollars 2 years ago to 29.6 million dollars last year.
-We are actually developing-excuse me-deploying a cyber defense adviser to the Ministry of Defense in Moldova and strengthening critical infrastructure protection.
-We know we are getting support from allies via NATO defense Capacity Building Initiative that was mentioned in today's communique that came out from NATO, which is also good.
-Also, we are working on border and internal security to address emerging threats.
-We have provided approximately \$30 million for border security assistance.
+And we are taking the following measures to support Moldova in countering the threats from Russia, including upping our security assistance from 3.3 million (dollars) two years ago to 29.6 (million dollars) last year.
+We're actually developing - excuse me - deploying a cyber defense adviser to the Ministry of Defense in Moldova and strengthening critical infrastructure protection.
+We know we're getting support from allies via NATO defense Capacity Building Initiative that was mentioned in today's communique that came out from NATO, which is also good.
+And also, we're working on border and internal security to address emerging threats.
+We've provided approximately \$30 million for border security assistance.

-We do have-besides for the military threat, we do have concerns about Russian disinformation and their efforts to destabilize Moldova.
+But we do have - besides for the military threat, we do have concerns about Russian disinformation and their efforts to destabilize Moldova.
 Russia's had a long history of malign influence both in Moldova and in the region.
-We have worked closely with Moldova to build its resilience and to counter longer term efforts by Russia to undermine their democratic institutions.
+And we've worked closely with Moldova to build its resilience and to counter longer term efforts by Russia to undermine their democratic institutions.
 On June 5, we designated seven leading members of a Russian intelligence-linked malign influence group for their role in the Russian Federation's destabilization campaign and continued malign influence campaigns in Moldova.
-We are confident in the Moldovan Government's ability to manage this challenge as we continue to share information with them to inform their response.
+But we're confident in the Moldovan government's ability to manage this challenge as we continue to share information with them to inform their response.

-Representative LAWLER: As Moldova seeks EU status that would certainly, you know, improve their economy and their security, as a member of the EU, I think obviously when we look at the situation in Ukraine, when we look at other parts of the world, the Indo Pacific, shared economic prosperity is critical to ensuring peace.
-I think, obviously, for a country like Moldova, which has taken in over 800,000 refugees-they have about 2.6 million people living there currently.
-It is-the future of their economy is critical.
-What are we doing, what is the State Department doing, what is USAID doing to help improve investment in Moldova, particularly as it relates to trade diversification and their agricultural and wine industries?
+LAWLER: As Moldova seeks EU status that would certainly, you know, improve their economy and their security, as a member of the EU, I think obviously when we look at the situation in Ukraine, when we look at other parts of the world, the Indo Pacific, shared economic prosperity is critical to ensuring peace.
+And I think, obviously, for a country like Moldova, which has taken in over 800,000 refugees - they have about 2.6 million people living there currently.
+So it is - the future of their economy is critical.
+And what are we doing, what is the State Department doing, what is USAID doing to help improve investment in Moldova, particularly as it relates to trade diversification and their agricultural and wine industries?

-Mr. BISCHOF: Well, thank you for that question.
+BISCHOF: Well, thank you for that question.
 I think you, again, bring up an excellent point about EU accession.
-We are fully supportive of Moldova's EU aspirations and the reforms that are necessary inside of Moldova before it is able to accede to the EU.
-We have talked about the European Council granting its candidate status last year.
+We're fully supportive of Moldova's EU aspirations and the reforms that are necessary inside of Moldova before it's able to accede to the EU.
+We've talked about the European Council granting its candidate status last year.
 The EU recommended nine priority actions for Moldova to complete to advance that integration, including steps on combating corruption and justice reform, public administration and financial management, and promoting human rights.